Al-Hussein SC (Irbid, women): History

 Al-Hussein women's branch was launched during the 2016-17 Orange Women's League Championship season.
 They proceeded to finish bottom of the table that season, with no wins and a -100 goal differential.
-Honourary President of the club and businessman Nour Al-Din Al-Mahamid stated how the club needed a complete restructure, which includes the women's branch.
+Honorary President of the club and businessman Nour Al-Din Al-Mahamid stated how the club needed a complete restructure, which includes the women's branch.
 The 2016 FIFA U-17 Women's World Cup, which was hosted in Jordan, benefited the club greatly, as it was able to help fix its infrastructures.

 In 2020, Al-Hussein's U16 team aspired to win their youth league, to which they were controversially eliminated in the semi-finals of the competition to Shabab Al-Ordon, after finishing in first place during the regular season.

 On 27 November 2023, Al-Hussein were crowned as champions of the 2023 Jordan Women's First Division League, thereby promoting them to the Jordan Women's Pro League.

 Al-Hussein then competed in the 2024 season.
 On 5 August 2024, Al-Hussein players stopped their training due to delayed payments of salaries from the previous month.
-Observers believed that the Jordan Football Association delayed handing over the dues to the clubs, thanks to a football team taking part in a training camp in Türkiye the previous month.
+Observers believed that the Jordan Football Association delayed handing over the dues to the clubs, thanks to a football team taking part in a training camp in Turkey the previous month.
 On 11 September 2024, Al-Hussein saw an 8–0 loss to eventual league champions Etihad.